 We explore cases which might yield optimal habitability by considering the more favorable conditions of perpetual equinox (zero obliquity) and a large equatorial land mass.
-If temperate conditions on land are possible during local summer, a planet with zero obliquity and ample land on the equator might support perpetual temperate conditions on land, and therefore be habitable year-round.
-We repeat our experiment with a rectangular equatorial supercontinent of roughly the same land area as modern Earth's continents, as shown in \autoref{fig:pangea}.
-We confirm that this configuration has persistent temperate conditions on land.
+The equatorial regions of the land mass have solstice-like shortwave forcing year-round, potentially permitting persistent temperate regions.
+This represents an edge-case for snowball habitability, and also serves as a test of whether strong shortwave forcing and low surface albedo are the key factors for producing temperate snowballs.
+We therefore repeat our experiment with a rectangular equatorial supercontinent with the same total land area as modern Earth, as shown in \autoref{fig:pangea}.
+We confirm that this configuration results in persistent temperate land conditions.